Helen Kijo-Bisimba

 Hel(l)en Kijo-Bisimba (born 1954) is a human rights activist in Tanzania.
-She was the executive director of Legal and Human Rights Center until she retired in 2008.
+She was the executive director of Legal and Human Rights Center until she retired in 2018.

 Life

-Kijo-Bisimba was born in 1954 in the Kilimanjaro Region in Tanzania.
+Kijo-Bisimba was born on October 10, 1954 in the Kilimanjaro Region in Tanzania.
 She went to school in the Tanga region at Korogwe High school where she was deputy head girl.
 She felt unfairly victimised when she was accused of sending an insulting letter to the head teacher.
 The resulting suspension shaped her feeling of justice when she had to admit to the deed despite her innocence.